What is a Scrum Master and how does this role fit into a project? This question is critical for someone who wants to explore agile development.

 How to become a Scrum Master?

-To become a Scrum expert, you need to go for a Certified Scrum Master (CSM) course.
+To become a Scrum master, you need to go for a Certified Scrum Master (CSM) course.
 A CSM course will allow you to engage with other Scrum experts.
 The prerequisite to becoming a CSM are:

 - Familiarize yourself with the Scrum process.